 “Christopher was a colorful person with a playful spirit and a big heart.
 His smile was contagious and his family enjoyed his wonderfully sincere hugs.
 Christopher influenced many who crossed his path in a positive and creative way: he frequently lent a hand to others when they were in need.
 He had a generous nature and took genuine pleasure in other people’s good fortune.
 He loved communing with nature, listening to music, and he had a lifelong passion for literature.”

-There’s not much to add to that.
+I suppose there’s not much to add to that.
 Except maybe, thank you, Chris Shea.